Synergies-NA/AI-Studio-Backend/README.md

 * Download TripoSR and follow their setup
     * Note: place TripoSR at the same level as this directory.
 In other words, make it accessible from this directory by "../TripoSR"

 * Clone the modified ComfyUI version that works with this server code [here](https://github.com/hrl-2024/ComfyUI.git).
+Place it at the same level as this directory as well (same as TripoSR).
+In other words, make it accessible from this directory by "../ComfyUI"

 * For backend server of HMLV AI Model:
 `pip install -r requirements.txt`